Essential Oils and Brain Injury – What You are Not Being Told

 0 comments

-Essential oils have many properties to them that include calming, sedative, balancing, and stimulation.
-When we smell them, they enter the limbic system, which is responsible for controlling the physical, emotional, and psychological responses.
+Essential oils have many properties, including calming, sedative, balancing, and stimulating.
+When we smell them, they enter the limbic system, which is responsible for controlling physical, emotional, and psychological responses.
 This is what makes them essential to treating many different health ailments.

 Smelling essential oils will send a signal that is immediate to the brain, which will signal to the system of your body to help moderate it.

-Studies have been done at both Berlin and Vienna universities on essential oils.
-They have found that sesquiterpenes, a compound that is naturally found in essential oils of Cedarwood, Patchouli, Frankincense, Sandalwood, and Vetiver can help deliver 28% more oxygen to the brain.
+Studies on essential oils have been done at Berlin and Vienna universities.
+They have found that sesquiterpenes, a compound naturally found in the essential oils of Cedarwood, Patchouli, Frankincense, Sandalwood, and Vetiver, can help deliver 28% more oxygen to the brain.

-This may create effects that are quite dramatic on the learning, attitude, and physical processes of the body, such as the energy levels, hormonal balance, and the immune function.
+This may create effects that are quite dramatic on the learning, attitude, and physical processes of the body, such as energy levels, hormonal balance, and immune function.

-However, essential oils are being evaluated for brain treatment injuries as they affect both the physical and psychological functions in the body.
+However, essential oils are being evaluated for brain treatment injuries as they affect the body’s physical and psychological functions.
 Injuries to the brain could be a simple concussion to severe head trauma.

 Brain injuries are typically slow to heal but the essential oil Frankincense can help to speed up this.
 It has a molecular makeup that is able to cross the blood and the barriers.
 It will help to bring more oxygen to the brain, which will be absorbed effectively.
 This essential oil will deepen the breathing and also slow it down.

-Frankincense oil is not only antiseptic but also and astringent.
-It is also a good diuretic, wonderful for the digestive tract, is a great tonic, awesome for expectorant.
+Frankincense oil is not only an antiseptic but also an astringent.
+It is also a good diuretic, wonderful for the digestive tract, a great tonic, and awesome for expectorants.
 Other properties of this include being carminative, cicatrisant, cytophylactic, emmenagogue, and vulvenary.

 This essential oil, as well as others, can provide healing and balance at the cellular level.
 Essential oils can be diffused or inhaled right from the bottle.